realkiwitae/Galaga/Notes.md

 5. Now the player is moving and firing weapons.
 6. adding enemies gotta remember that needs a rigid body with trigger on for collisions.
 7. Looked to cleanup gitignore as I keep getting untracked files

+# 15th/12
+1. Added a scoring system scoring points when our laser kills an enemy
+2. UImanager in the scene as well screen scalable
+3. linked score and lives to UImanager